ThingSet/thingset.github.io/docs/2b_text_mode.md

 ### Response

 The response starts with a colon ':' followed by the the status code and a plain text description of the status finished with a '.'.
-The description message content is not strictly specified and can be either the description from the table in the [General Concept chapter](2a_general.md) or a more verbose message.
+The description is not strictly specified and can be according to the table in the [General Concept chapter](2a_general.md) or a more verbose message.
 However, it must contain only one dot at the end of the description, signifying the end of the description.

 The bytes after the dot contain the requested data.

-    response = ":" status [ " " json-value ]            ; response code and data
+    txt-response = ":" status [ " " json-value ]    ; response code and data

     status = status-code [ " " status-msg ] "."